Is Online Gambling Legal in Mexico?| 30 April, 2020

 However, these laws were not upheld, which then resulted in sports betting and lotteries being common place throughout society.
 This went on for a number of decades, until in 2004 the government finally admitted that the current laws were totally ineffective.
 This admission led to the laws being relaxed, with the country’s gambling being the responsibility of the Ministry of the Interior.

 In the weeks following the changes to the legislation, the government issued a record number of gaming licenses; which actually surpassed the total amount for the last 80 odd years!

 It was at this time that online gambling was emerging in Mexico, and the government did grant a few online licenses.
 The official state of play was that there were a number of restrictions placed on locals visiting casinos, but one must stress that Mexicans were not banned from the casinos, unless they were under 21 years old or intoxicated.
 With regards to online gambling, locals were not permitted whilst foreign players were welcome.
-But, the interesting fact was that casino sites and sports betting operators based in other countries were not blocked from providing their gaming services to Mexicans!
+But, the interesting fact was that best payout casinos and sports betting operators based in other countries were not blocked from providing their gaming services to Mexicans!
+For live casino games with a twist, royal99site.com have the amazing Monopoly Live, Deal or No Deal Live and roulette online which brings live casino into the future.
 This then resulted in hundreds of online gaming sites targeting Mexicans, with some sites even offering a localised service to maximise their returns.

 There are rumours that the Mexican authorities plan to block online transactions to online gambling sites, which would effectively block unlicensed operators; but is yet to be confirmed.